OumaimaBN/International-travel-restrictions-in-covid-time/README.md

 **Files:**
 * [Notebook] International travel restrictions in covid time : A jupyter notebook used for mapping the coronavirus outbreak and related travel restrictions over the world.

+**Instructions:**
+* In order to run the notebook, please install all requirements libraries in requirements.txt file

 **Covid Map :** is a choropleth map about international travel restrictions over the world, and number of confirmed cases in each country

 ![alt text](https://github.com/OumaimaBN/International-travel-restrictions-in-covid-time/blob/main/covid_map.PNG)